Northern-State-University/camp2024Welcome/README.md

 ### Minecraft survey:
 1. Fill out the survey here:
-2. Show the peer mentor that you have successfully
+2. Show the peer mentor that you have successfully filled it out

 # ⚠️ Please log out of everything before walking away from the computer!